junxit/us-congress-bills-116/metadata.md

 - 2019-12-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 320.
 - 2020-11-16 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6712-6713; text: CR S6712-6713)
 - 2020-11-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6712-6713; text: CR S6712-6713)
+- 2020-11-17 — Held at the desk.
+- 2020-11-17 — Message on Senate action sent to the House.
+- 2020-11-17 — Received in the House.
+- 2020-12-03 — Considered under suspension of the rules. (consideration: CR H6108-6110)
+- 2020-12-03 — DEBATE - The House proceeded with forty minutes of debate on S. 1342.
+- 2020-12-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-03 — Mr. Case moved to suspend the rules and pass the bill, as amended.
+- 2020-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6108-6109)
+- 2020-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6108-6109)